wxie2017/wxie2017.github.io/pages/speech/be_nice_2.md

 Being nice and positive helps build a friendly community.

-The game continued, and I as a dead player, observed the different behaviors from the other players.
+The wolf's game continued, and I as a dead player, observed the different behaviors from the other players.
 Finally, I see something there: the long-lived players always start the communication from

 Being nice!